mnek1t/Sport-Store_ASP_NET_CORE/step-2.md

    . . .
 }
 ```
-- Add a new attribute in the `Index.cshtml` Razor View file in the `SportsStore/Views/Home` folder.
+- Add a new attribute to the `Index.cshtml` Razor View file in the `SportsStore/Views/Home` folder.

 ```
 @model ProductsListViewMode